tsuyoshiohashi/Max1471_430M_receiver_for_Raspi/readme.md

 When the LNA is High-gain, it is "H>", and when it is Low-gain, it is "L>".

+A history function allows you to display and re-enter command history.

 ### Command
 The following commands can be entered when the prompt is displayed.
 ### reset